Friday, May 09, 2025

 GP: "Whatchoo talkin' 'bout Willis!!"

-JC: (shaking His head)… I see you are feeling a bit better.
-Not being able to see someone should strengthen your faith them, not abandon it.
+JC: (shaking His head) … I see you are feeling a bit better.
+Not being able to see someone should strengthen your faith in them, not abandon it.
 You should always behave like someone is watching you, even if you cannot see them.
 After all, that is what character is all about…., who you are when no one is watching.

 GP: What do you say to people that feel like seeing is believing?